We Have Been Living A Nomadic Retirement Lifestyle Since January 2018

-Exit45 Travels is a blog that offers comprehensive destination guides, travel tips, inspiring stories for retirees, and practical advice for those looking to lead a nomadic retirement lifestyle.
+Exit45 Travels is a blog that provides detailed destination guides, travel tips and practical advice for those looking to lead a nomadic retirement lifestyle.

 Who Are We?

-Jonas and I met and lived on the Gold Coast, Australia.
-We both worked full time (Peta in the Education Department as a Head of Middle School, and Jonas initially in the steel industry and later with his own business in the aquarium industry).
-Both of our jobs were demanding which allowed little time for overseas travel, especially longer-term travels.
+Jonas and I (Peta) met and lived on the Gold Coast, Australia.
+I worked full-time in the Education Department as a Head of Middle School, while Jonas initially worked in the steel industry before starting his own business in the aquarium industry.
+Both of our jobs were demanding, leaving little time for travel – especially for extended trips overseas.

 Our Interests

-Peta has had a career in education since her graduation from university in the mid 1990’s.
-She started out as a Health and Physical Education teacher and then moved into numerous management positions until she reached the position of Head of Middle School in a school on the Gold Coast.
-Peta has taught in government, private and Catholic schools in Australia, and also for 5 years in Tokyo, Japan.
+Peta has built a dedicated career in education since graduating from university in the mid-’90s.
+She started as a Health and Physical Education teacher and advanced through multiple management roles, ultimately becoming the Head of Middle School at a school on the Gold Coast.
+Her teaching journey includes stints in government, private, and Catholic schools across Australia, plus five memorable years in Tokyo, Japan.

 Why We Decided to Travel Fulltime